 Keeping Donors Happy: A Donor Stewardship Guide for Artists

 For professional fundraisers, it is a full-time job.
-The Internet is home to many excellent strategy guides on gratitude, retention, stewardship, and donor relations for organizations with a full development department.
-For artists and smaller arts groups, however, there isn’t time or money for donor retention.
-There simply isn’t time for it!
-But like any challenge, this is an opportunity for you to be creative and #MakeItHappen.
+The internet is home to many excellent strategy guides on gratitude, retention, stewardship, and donor relations for organizations with a full development department.
+One of the challenges, especially for artists and smaller arts groups, is that there isn’t time or money for donor retention.
+But as with any obstacle, you can also see this as an opportunity - a chance for you to be creative and #MakeItHappen!

 Like any friendship (or potted plant), relationships with donors need regular attention.
 Even small investments in these relationships can make a big difference.
 By maintaining and cultivating your connection with your supporters, and using a simple donor stewardship plan you can build a foundation of support for years to come.
 Stewardship is simply taking care of the people who have taken care of you.